A twist on a classic, these Turtle Magic Bars are a fun and flavorful treat with chocolate, caramel and pecans. These bars are always a hit!

 - 14 ounce can of sweetened condensed milk

 - Preheat the oven to 350°F. Line a 7x11-inch baking dish with foil and spray with cooking spray, set aside.

-- In a large bowl cream the butter with the brown sugar until smooth with an electric hand mixer.
+- In a large bowl cream ½ cup salted butter, softened to room temperature with ⅓ cup packed light brown sugar until smooth with an electric hand mixer.

-- Add in the flour and stir until combined.
+- Add in 1 cup all-purpose flour and stir until combined.

 - Press the mixture into the bottom of the prepared baking dish.

 - Bake for 15 minutes until lightly golden brown.

 - Remove from oven then sprinkle the 12 ounce bag of semi-sweet chocolate chips evenly over the crust, followed by 1 ½ cups chopped pecans then 1 ½ cups caramel bits.

 - Pour the 14 ounce can of sweetened condensed milk over everything trying to cover the top as best you can.

 - Bake for 30-35 minutes until golden brown on top.